mathworks/awesome-matlab-hackathons/README.md

  * If you are participating in a Major League Hacking (MLH) Hackathon and would like to access to MATLAB and Simulink, access the [complimentary desktop license here](https://www.mathworks.com/licensecenter/classroom/dc_mlh_5) or the [complimentary MATLAB Online license here](https://www.mathworks.com/licensecenter/classroom/mo_mlh_5).
 (You will need a MathWorks account)

  * If you’re a student, your university may already provide MATLAB access.
-[Click here](https://www.mathworks.com/academia/tah-support-program/eligibility.html) to see if you already have access.
+Associate your email address with an existing license or access MATLAB for free.
+[Get started](https://login.mathworks.com/embedded-login/landing.html)

 # MLH Supported Hackathons